SOPHIA ANTIPOLIS: CEA

 - Programs are intended for all language levels but some courses are taught in French and require prior knowledge of the language.

-CEA offers different types of housing in Aix-en-Provence.
-Every attempt will be made to match each student's preferences with their housing options; however, housing preferences cannot be guaranteed as roommate and housing assignments are based upon availability, date of confirmation, and other factors.
+CEA offers the housing options listed below in the French Riviera.
+Every attempt will be made to match each student's preferences with our housing options; however, housing preferences cannot be guaranteed as roommate and housing assignments are based upon availability, date of confirmation, and other factors.
 We encourage you to apply early as it will assist us in organizing your housing arrangements.
-The standard housing is shared apartments but you can also request homestays - there is a price difference between these 2 types of housing.

 Located in the south of France on the Mediterranean Sea, the French Riviera is at the crossroads of Italy, the Alps, Monaco and Provence.
 It is one of the most stunningly beautiful areas of the country, boasting a sub-tropical climate, sandy beaches, vineyards, and an average of 300 days of sunshine a year.